muxinc/next-video/README.md

 npx next-video init
 ```

-This will create a `/video/files` directory in your project if it doesn't exist.
-This is where you will put all video source files.
+This will create a `/video/files` directory in your project which is where you will put all video source files.

 It will also add the directory to the .gitignore file.
 Videos, particularly any of reasonable size, shouldn't be stored/tracked by git.
-Alternatively, if you'd like to store the original files you can remove the added lines and install [git-lfs](https://git-lfs.github.com/).
+Alternatively, if you'd like to store the original files you can remove the added gitignore lines and install [git-lfs](https://git-lfs.github.com/).

 ### Remote storage and optimization

-Vercel [recommends](https://vercel.com/guides/best-practices-for-hosting-videos-on-vercel-nextjs-mp4-gif) using a dedicated content platform for video, because large videos can lead to excessive bandwidth usage.
+Vercel [recommends](https://vercel.com/guides/best-practices-for-hosting-videos-on-vercel-nextjs-mp4-gif) using a dedicated content platform for video because video files are large and can lead to excessive bandwidth usage.
 By default, next-video uses [Mux](https://mux.com), which is built by the the creators of Video.js, powers popular streaming apps like Patreon, and whose video performance monitoring is used on the largest live events in the world.

 - [Sign up for Mux](https://dashboard.mux.com/signup)
 - [Create an access token](https://dashboard.mux.com/settings/access-tokens)